 Specialties and Subspecialties

 Residents have entered the program from a wide variety of specialties and subspecialties such as Anaesthesia, Community Medicine, Ophthalmology, Paediatrics, Psychiatry, Radiation Oncology, and Surgery.
 Residents are encouraged to apply and enroll in the CIP as early as possible in their postgraduate medical training program.
-Graduate Units that have participated in the program include Institute of Medical Science, Institute of Health Policy, Management and Evaluation, Public Health, Education, Laboratory Medicine and Pathobiology, Medical Biophysics, Institute of Biomaterials and Biomedical Engineering and Physiology.
+Graduate Units that have participated in the program include Institute of Medical Science, Institute of Health Policy, Management and Evaluation, Public Health, Education, Laboratory Medicine and Pathobiology, Medical Biophysics, Institute of Biomedical Engineering and Physiology.

 CIP trainees who do not hold a graduate degree will enroll in a graduate program leading to a M.Sc. or Ph.D. degree at the University of Toronto and must fulfill admission requirements of the participating graduate unit; applicants are reviewed by both the Graduate Admissions Committee of the respective graduate unit and the CIP Committee.